airyhq/airy/docs/docs/guidelines/contributing.md

 - `feature` or `feat` are used for feature branches
 - `bug`, `fix`, `hotfix` are used for bug fixes
 - `doc` or `docs` for documentation changes
+- `chore` for maintenance tasks on the repo

 The `description field` must use kebab case.